pycaret/pycaret/preprocessing_changes.md

 - Added `feature_selection_estimator` parameter.
 - Changed the way encoding works.
 Now defaults to LeaveOneOut and another estimator can be selected.
+- Outlier removal method can now be chosen.
+- Fix imbalance method defaults to SMOTE but a custom estimator from imblearn can be selected as well.
 - Reorder of the parameters to a logical order (following the pipeline)